The wooden plate containing black sesame cookies.

 To Make the Dough

-- Cut the butter into small cubes and keep them refrigerated until ready to use (I cut on parchment paper and wrap up the butter for easy transfer.).
+• Cut 120 g unsalted butter (½ cup + ½ Tbsp) into small cubes.
+Keep them refrigerated until ready to use (I cut it on parchment paper and wrap up the butter for easy transfer).

-- In the food processor, combine the flour, almond meal, sugar, and salt.
+• In a food processor, combine 1⅓ cups all-purpose flour (plain flour), 40 g almond meal (¼ cup + 4 tsp), 6 Tbsp sugar, and ⅛ tsp Diamond Crystal kosher salt.
 If you don’t have a food processor, you can simply use a bowl to mix all the ingredients.

-- Take out the butter from the refrigerator and mix together.
+• Take out the butter from the refrigerator, add to the food processor, and mix together.
 If you use a regular bowl to mix, use a dough/pastry blender to combine the butter into the dry ingredients.

-- Wrap the logs tightly in plastic wrap and refrigerate until firm, at least an hour (you can put them in the freezer to speed up the process as well).
+• Wrap the logs tightly in plastic wrap and refrigerate until firm, for at least 1 hour (you can put them in the freezer to speed up the process as well).
+Tip: You can place the dough logs on a bed of raw rice to prevent them from becoming flat on the bottom.

 To Bake

-- Preheat the oven to 350°F (175°C).
-For a convection oven, reduce cooking temperature by 25ºF (15ºC).
-Remove the dough from plastic wrap and cut into discs about ¼ inch (6 mm) thick (if you prefer thicker cookies, cut into discs about ½ inch (1.3 cm) and you get 20 cookies total).
+• Preheat the oven to 350°F (175°C).
+For a convection oven, reduce the cooking temperature by 25ºF (15ºC).
+Remove the plastic wrap and cut the dough into discs about ¼ inch (6 mm) thick.
+If you prefer thicker cookies, cut into discs about ½ inch (1.3 cm) for a total of 20 thick cookies.

-- Place them on two baking sheets lined with parchment paper.
+• Place them on 2 baking sheets lined with parchment paper.
 Bake for about 15 minutes, or until lightly browned around the edges.
-If you are baking in batches, make sure to keep the second batch in the refrigerator to chill until baking.
+If you are baking in batches, make sure to keep the second batch in the refrigerator to chill until it‘s time to bake.

 To Store

-- Store cookies in an airtight container.
-Enjoy the cookies within 3 days while they are best, or keep them in the freezer for up to a month.
+• Store cookies in an airtight container.
+Enjoy the cookies within 3 days while they are freshest, or keep them in the freezer for up to a month.

 Nutrition